The 16th edition of Sauti za Busara:

 Organised by Busara Promotions, a non-profit NGO, Sauti za Busara takes place annually during February in Stone Town, Zanzibar, with 'more fire' and 'full mzuka'!

 Sauti za Busara promotes respect for cultural diversity.
 Forty groups are showcased, typically including around twenty from Zanzibar and Tanzania, with others from across the African Continent and diaspora.
 Young, local and emerging talents are showcased alongside established acts.
 The festival showcases acoustic and electric music, '100% live'.
 Its focus is on promoting music with cultural identity.

 Training workshops for promoting networking and building skills are key elements of the festival, being especially targeted for East African musicians, managers, media professionals and technicians.
-During 2015 for example, the festival offered training in stage management, sound engineering, stage lighting, press and marketing skills.
+In recent years the festival offered training in stage management, sound engineering, stage lighting, press and marketing skills.
 In partnership with other festivals in Tanzania, Kenya, Uganda, Mozambique, Zimbabwe, Denmark and Norway, festival team members benefit from hands-on learning experiences by joining other production crews, where skills, knowledge and contacts are shared across borders.

 Through the year, Sauti za Busara works in partnership with Dhow Countries Music Academy (DCMA Zanzibar) to provide opportunities for international musicians to meet, learn from each other, and create new musical fusions.
 Results from these artistic collaborations are performed on the main stage, under the title of Swahili Encounters.